 Buscha, Anne and Szilvia Szita.
 Begegnungen A2+ Integriertes Kurs- und Arbeitsbuch.
 Leipzig: Schubert Verlag, 2008.
 Comes with an Answer Booklet and 2 CDs for listening comprehension.
 Available from Amazon (make sure you select a source that ships from the US to save you time and money).
 Schubert Verlag also has additional exercises and PDF worksheets online, covering Levels A1 to C2.

 Buscha, Anne and Szilvia Szita.
 B Grammatik.
 Sprachniveau B1-B2.
 Leipzig: Schubert Verlag, 2011.
 Comes with an Answer Booklet and CD for listening comprehension.
 Available from Amazon (get it from SuperBookDeals; they ship from IL)

 German News from Deutsche Welle - read slowly (langsam gesprochene Nachrichten)

 Glotz-Kastanis, Jo and Aliki Ernestine, Olympia Balser.
 Zertifikat B1 neu.
 15 Übungsprüfungen.
 Munich: Hueber Verlag, 2013.
-(Highly recommended!
-15 practice tests at the B1 level, incl.
+(15 practice tests at the B1 level, incl.
 CD for listening tests; answer key can be downloaded from Hueber Verlag website) Available from Amazon (order from SuperBookDeals; they ship from IL)

 Online Vocabulary Lessons (45 everyday topics with lots of examples showing how a particular noun or verb is used - you learn a lot just by looking at the examples!)